-Second, we cross-referenced reported enterprise characteristics with the source Cooperatives in the U.S.

-of each contact in our sampling frame to ensure consistency with the membership criteria for each cooperative association as described below.
+Assigned it to all 15 respondents in the housing industry.
+Second, we cross-referenced reported enterprise characteristics with the source of each contact in our sampling frame to ensure consistency with the membership criteria for each cooperative association as described below.
 This process involved reclassifying the industry of one credit union; the type of eight credit unions, one consumer food cooperative, and two worker cooperatives; and the structure of one credit union and one worker cooperative.
 We noted that credit unions with a field of membership based on a similar employer seemed particularly confused about the nature of members' relationship to their cooperative, with six incorrectly identifying as worker rather than consumer cooperatives.